boltops-tools/lono/docs/_docs/nested-stacks.md

 ### Uploading Templates to S3

 By default, lono provides the generated template on the local file system when creating CloudFormation stacks.
-This is done to keep things simple and fast for the common use case of single template.
+This is done to keep things simple and fast for the common use case of a single template.

-However, if you are working with advanced nested CloudFormation templates that contain a parent stack and several child stacks, then the templates must be uploaded and available in s3 for CloudFormation to work.
+However, if you are working with advanced nested CloudFormation templates that contain a parent stack and several child stacks, then the child templates must be uploaded and available in s3 for CloudFormation to work.
 Lono can upload the generated templates automatically with a simple configuration setting.
 To enable s3 uploading post template generation:

 ```yaml
 base:
   s3_folder: bucket/path/to/folder
 ```

 That's all that is required to tell lono to upload the generated templates to s3.
-When `s3_folder` is set, lono will automaticaly upload templates to the s3_folder as part of the lifecycle `lono cfn` commands.
+When `s3_folder` is set, lono will automatically upload templates to the `s3_folder` as part of the lifecycle `lono cfn` commands.

 ### Helper method for nested templates